De'Aaron Fox: Endorsements

+In October 2023, Fox signed a shoe deal with Curry Brand, making him the first official signature athlete for the brand.

 Personal life

 Fox was born to his parents Aaron and Lorainne Harris-Fox and has one brother named Quentin Fox.
-Fox goes by the nicknames “Fox”, “Swipa”, and “Swipa da Fox”.
-Fox chose the number zero at Kentucky because he “fears no one”, giving his original number five to teammate Malik Monk.
+Since elementary school, Fox goes by the nicknames “Fox”, “Swipa”, and “Swipa da Fox”, inspired by Swiper the Fox from the Nickelodeon television series Dora the Explorer and his ability on the court to record steals.
+Fox chose the number zero at Kentucky because he “fears no one”, giving his original number five to teammate Malik Monk, who played with him on the Kings.
 According to his high school coach, Fox would come to school at 6 AM and practice in the gym every morning.
 Fox would sleep on the couch almost every night and play the NBA 2K video game series.
 This, according to his father, is one of the reasons he has developed into the player that he is today.